Privacy Policy Cookie Policy Terms and Conditions

 Bovec, Kobarid or Tolmin – where to stay in the Soca Valley?

-Bovec is the first town when you come down from Vrsic Pass and is surrounded by higher mountains and is the starting point for the most adventurous sports activities.
+Bovec is the first bigger town when you come down from Vrsic Pass.
+It is surrounded by high mountains and the perfect starting point for the most adventurous sports activities.
 It has a very sporty atmosphere.
 In Bovec, you can find various camping grounds, glamping sites, apartments, hotels, hostels, and the Ravelnik and Čelo outdoor museum.
-The adventurous sports Bovec offers are rafting, hydro speeding, kayaking, canyoning, paragliding, hiking, mountain biking and caving.
-Also offers winter activities like skiing, ice climbing and sledding.
+The town center is lovely and is for sure worth a stop if you are passing by.

 I’ve stayed in Kobarid for two nights in a lovely cabin up the hill (airbnb) and two more nights in a beautiful hostel in the center.